 The other end of Champs Elysees is Arc de Triumph, to honor the soldiers who fought for France.
 We can take tickets for the elevator and go up for a better view of the city, but since there was a long queue, we did not climb up.
 Underneath there is a tomb of an unknown soldier from world war I. There is also an eternal flame lit in the memory of the dead who were never identified in the World wars.

 Day two was at fantasy world, The Disney land.
 Since both of us were very keen on taking all the rides, we took fast passes and could go to only 4 rides.
 [Pirates of Carribean , Rock n roller coaster avec Aerosmith, Big Thunder Mountain and Finding Nemo].
 We also loved a theatre show called cinemagique which was a combination of live performance synchronized to different movie scenes stiched together.
 Its a good watch if you want to take a break from the rides and relax.
 Again, one day is just not enough for this magic land!
 Day three: We started with Sacre Du coeur [a Roman Catholic basilica dedicated to sacred heart of Jesus].
 Its a very beautiful church atop a hill (Montmarte).
 The architecutre will leave you stunned, but one thing I did not like was there is neither information written in English, nor do they give audio guides.
 So, we just ended up seeing a beautiful building without knowing anything about it.
+Around this temple is artist street where you find so many people writing caricatures.
+The area around this Church is very nice to look around.

 After that, we took a train and headed towards Notre Dame de Paris [meaning, Our lady of Paris].
 It is a stunning gothic architecture marvel!
 They took around 3 centuries to Construct this Church.
 It was finally completed in 1320.
 We took audio guides and it proved really informative.
 There is a small Museum inside which has a nail and a small peice of the Cross which was used to crucifixion of Jesus.
 Also, this church holds the official chair of Archbishop of Paris.